loverajoel/jstips/_posts/en/2016-xx-xx-Implementing-asynchronous-loops.md

 	}, 1000);
 }
 ```
-The output for the above programs turns out to be
+The output of the above programs turns out to be
 ```js
 > 5
 > 5